Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Strong networks can open doors to more opportunities to work and progress in your career.
+- Strong networks can open doors to the creation of new opportunities for work and further advancements.

-- Reduce stress by implementing Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by implementing Time Management Techniques and learning to delegate unpopular tasks.

 Not Establishing Goals